MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 # Different ways to work with Q#

-Learn about the environment options for quantum programming.
+Learn about the environment options for quantum programming with Q#.
 Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes Q# and accompanying libraries.
 With the QDK, you can develop quantum programs in various IDEs and languages and run them on quantum simulators or hardware using Azure Quantum.
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 ## Options for running quantum programs

 You can run quantum programs in three environments:

 - **Azure Quantum website:** Use Copilot to write, run, and explain Q# code in your browser.
 No installation or Azure account required.
-- **Azure portal:** Manage your Azure subscription and quantum workspace, where you can create and run Q# and Python programs in Jupyter Notebooks.
+- **Azure portal:** Manage your Azure subscription and quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.
 - **Visual Studio Code:** Write, run, and debug quantum code in a local IDE, using Q# as a standalone program or with Python.
 Installation required.

 Each environment has different features and functionality.
 For more information, see the following table: